 '''

-=> SELECT FROM
+=> SELECT FROM fsubmitbarter(type,own,oid,qua_requ,qtt_requ,NULL,qtt_prov,NULL,NULL);

-fsubmitbarter(type,own,oid,qua_requ,qtt_requ,NULL,NULL,NULL);

 '''

-it defines a new requirement for a value already offered by a parent order oid.
-The fields qua_prov,qtt_prov and duration are ignored.
+A child barter defines a new requirement for a value already offered by the parent barter oid.
+The fields qua prov,qtt and duration of a child barter are defined by the parent barter.